glynnbird/ccurl/README.md

 * all command-line switches are passed through to curl
 * instead of passing through a full url, pass through a relative url
 * if the url is omitted, then a relative url of "/" is assumed
+* the content-type of 'application-json' is added for you

 ## Examples